cesarmg1980/pygebraic/readme.md

 - Alternatively you could spawn an `ipython` shell typing `./run ipython`
 - You can see the list of commands that you can run is you inspect `run` script.

-That's it for now, as time allows me i'll keep enhancing the tool for now the major goal is to:
+That's it for now, as time allows me i'll keep enhancing the tool, for now the major goal is to:

 - Compute Sum, Substraction, Multiplication and Division of Monomies and Polinomies.